 Among the medications tested via cross-over trials, levothyroxine revealed an interaction.
 Taking this thyroid gland medication with semaglutide medications results in the body’s overexposure to levothyroxine by 33%.
 Patients may take levothyroxine 3 hours after their last meal if they need to have this thyroid gland medication alongside semaglutide medications.
 This prevents unnecessary interactions with weight reduction and diabetes medication.

 Aside from being a reliable diabetes medication, semaglutide is also used as a weight management treatment for overweight and obese patients, even those without diabetes.
-Many clinical trials have provided an evidentiary basis for this, making the drug FDA-approved for weight loss.
+Many clinical trials have provided an evidentiary basis for this, making the drug for weight loss.

 A double-bind trial in March 2021, by John P.H.
 Wilding, D.M. et al., examined 1961 non-diabetic obese adults or those with a body-mass index (BMI) of 30 or higher for 68 weeks.
 The researchers administered either a placebo or 2.4 mg of subcutaneous semaglutide injections randomly to the subjects, with lifestyle intervention at a ratio of 2:1 once a week.